ca4ti/DragonProbe/README.md

 - Renesas E7-{0,1,2} programming thing????
   - Renesas tell us how this works pls
 - Maybe steal other features from the Bus Pirate, [HydraBus](https://github.com/hydrabus/hydrafw) or Glasgow or so
-  - 1-wire and 3-wire?
+  - 3-wire?
 Never seen this one in the wild
   - CAN?
 LIN?
 MOD?
 If I'd first be able to find a CAN device to test it with, sure